O. Reg. 406/00: RULES OF VINTNERS QUALITY ALLIANCE ONTARIO RELATING TO TERMS FOR VQA WINE, Vintners Quality Alliance Act, 1999

 Grape variety

-Only grape variety or varieties listed in item 1 and subitem 2 i of Appendix B shall be indicated on the label.
+Only a grape variety listed in Table 1 or Table 2 of Appendix B may be indicated on the label.

 A numerical description contained in the name of a grape variety shall not be used on the label.

-The declared variety or varieties shall be listed on the label in descending order of quantity, in identical type and identically displayed.
+In the case of a dual-varietal, multi-varietal or triple varietal wine, the declared variety or varieties of grapes shall be listed on the label in descending order of quantity, in identical type and identically displayed.

 Nothing shall be appended to a varietal name or names that may confuse or mislead the consumer as to the name of a grape variety.